s-sohani/knowledge/Kuber/Objects/VOLUMES.md

 - **persistentVolumeClaim**: A way to use a pre- or dynamically provisioned persistent storage.

 ## Using volumes to share data between containers
+### Using an emptyDir volume
+An emptyDir volume is especially useful for sharing files between containers running in the same pod.
+But it can also be used by a single container for when a container needs to write data to disk temporarily.
+Because the volume’s lifetime is tied to that of the pod, the volume’s contents are lost when the pod is deleted.